gwos/groundwork-docker-container/README.md

 ## GroundWork Cloud Hub 1.2

 This release provides enhanced monitoring for VMware vSphere, VMware ESXi, and Red Hat Enterprise Virtualization.
-Hypervisors and Hypervisor Management data will be seamlessly integrated into the GroundWork UI. &nbsp;In addition Cloud Hub configuration now allows selection of additional views such as Storage or Network Domains and Resource Pools.
-The views are visible in Event Console and Status Viewer&nbsp; [More information ...](https://kb.groundworkopensource.com/display/DOC70/GroundWork+Cloud+Hub)
+Hypervisors and Hypervisor Management data will be seamlessly integrated into the GroundWork UI.
+In addition Cloud Hub configuration now allows selection of additional views such as Storage or Network Domains and Resource Pools.
+The views are visible in Event Console and Status Viewer [More information ...](https://kb.groundworkopensource.com/display/DOC70/GroundWork+Cloud+Hub)

 ## Archive Database